-Although its awesome software, Zendesk painpoints must be in the equation.
+Although its awesome software, Zendesk pain points must be in the equation.
 No product works for everyone.
-Other softwares start from the same base and change the game in their own way.
+Other software start from the same base and change the game in their own way.

-Stop and think about what your company need and if it is that much really.
+Stop and think about what your company needs and if it is that much really.
 After scratching off the things you can live without it becomes easier to find the right solution.

 Lastly, check Drag out to see if a Shared Inbox, in Gmail, in a Kanban format fits your needs.
 Maybe it does 🙂

 Starting now, we’re aiming to share what our plans are, how we’re doing and what lessons we’re learning along the way.

 - Just like this article, you’ll get real-time updates on what’s happening, what’s working and how it feels in a startup.

 - Quick videos explaining quick wins and how to grow your business

 - Live Instagram updates.
 Real-time stories of what’s happening